Leibniz-HBI/spiderexpress/README.md

 ## Configuration

-`Ponyexpress` utilizes YAML de-/serialization for its configuration file.
-As such, initializing a project is as easy as: running `$ ponyexpress create` and a pleasurable and comforting dialogue prompt will guide you through the process.
+`spiderexpress` utilizes YAML de-/serialization for its configuration file.
+As such, initializing a project is as easy as: running `$ spiderexpress create` and a pleasurable and comforting dialogue prompt will guide you through the process.

 The resulting file could look like something like this example: